Reedy Creek (Qld)

 Reedy Creek lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Reedy Creek (Qld) statistical area (Lv2)'s population is estimated at around 7,908 as of Nov 2025.
-This reflects an increase of 496 people (6.7%) since the 2021 Census, which reported a population of 7,412 people.
-The change is inferred from the resident population of 7,899 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,233 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Reedy Creek (Qld) SA2's 6.7% growth since the 2021 census exceeded the SA3 area's 5.9%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Reedy Creek (Qld) had an estimated population of around 7,908 as of Feb 2026.
+This reflected an increase of 496 people (6.7%) since the 2021 Census, which reported a population of 7,412 people.
+The change was inferred from the resident population of 7,899 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+This level of population equated to a density ratio of 1,233 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
+The suburb's 6.7% growth since the 2021 census exceeded the SA3 area (6.0%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As we examine future population trends, an above median population growth of Australia's non-metropolitan areas is projected, with the area expected to increase by 1,596 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.0% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections were adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
+As future population trends were examined, an above median population growth of Australia's non-metropolitan areas was projected.
+The suburb was expected to increase by 1,597 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 21.1% in total over the 17 years.

 Frequently Asked Questions - Population